Andrew II, Baron of Vitré: Life

 In 1196, the duchess of Brittany, Constance, was abducted and imprisoned by her husband Ranulf de Blondeville.
 Andrew rebelled along with several other Breton barons.
 He agreed to send his daughter Emma, who was his only heiress at the time, as an hostage to Richard the Lionheart, in exchange for de Constance's release.
-Emma and the other hostages were taken away but the duchess was not released.

 Marriages and issue

-Andrew II of Vitré married four times:

-He first married, before 1173, Matilda of Mayenne, daughter of Geoffrey III, Lord of Mayenne, and Constance of Cornouaille (daughter of Duke Conan III, Duke of Brittany).
-They had no issue and the marriage was annulled in 1189 or 1190.
+Andrew first married, before 1173, Matilda of Mayenne, daughter of Geoffrey III, Lord of Mayenne, and Constance of Cornouaille (daughter of Duke Conan III, Duke of Brittany).
+They had no issue and the marriage was annulled in 1190, due to consanguinity.

 He married secondly Enoguen of Léon, daughter of Guihomar IV, Viscount of Léon and his wife Nobilis.
 They had: